leebyron/til/entries/enable key repeat.md

 ---

 In macOS, when you hold down a letter key you see a small popover with available alternates for that letter (for example by applying accents).
-The behavior can be disabled to return to an older behavior of key repeat—where holding a key repeats that letter until you release it.
+This behavior can be disabled, returning to the previous behavior where holding a key repeats that letter until you release it.

 To do so for a specific app: